lovell/sharp/docs/api-input.md

 ## metadata

-Fast access to image metadata without decoding any compressed image data.
+Fast access to (uncached) image metadata without decoding any compressed image data.
 A Promises/A+ promise is returned when `callback` is not provided.

 -   `format`: Name of decoder used to decompress image data e.g. `jpeg`, `png`, `webp`, `gif`, `svg`